-Vitamin B5 plays an important role in the processing of proteins, fats and carbohydrates.
+Vitamin B5 plays an important role in processing of proteins, fats and carbohydrates.
 It contributes to the energy supply.
 In addition, vitamin B5 is important in the development of a number of hormones and ensures a proper functioning of the nervous system.
 Vitamin B5 is part of the vitamin B complex.

 Vitamin B5 is found in many foods: meat (especially liver and other offal), fish, eggs, potatoes, milk and milk products, cereals, fruits and vegetables.